 Fraud & Abuse Update: 2018 National Health Care Fraud Takedown

-As a firm that has been serving health care clients and business throughout Texas and the U.S. for over 26 years, our team at Hendershot, Cannon & Hisey, P.C. has seen drastic changes in the regulation of health care fraud and abuse.
+As a firm that has been serving health care clients and business throughout Texas and the U.S. for over 26 years, our team at Hendershot, Cowart & Hisey, P.C. has seen drastic changes in the regulation of health care fraud and abuse.
 As the industry and laws surrounding fraud constantly evolve, government agencies expand and improve upon their investigatory and enforcement actions, and penalties are heightened, the need to ensure regulatory compliance has become a more complex and important task.

 By staying apprised of the latest developments in health care involving waste, fraud, and abuse, our attorneys are able to provide the insight-driven counsel and representation clients need – both proactively before problems arise, and responsively following high stakes audits, investigations, and allegations.

 Though we are well aware of the challenges associated with compliance and defense, as well as the ongoing efforts of regulators and law enforcement, we want to underscore their importance to practitioners, medical groups, and health care business professionals.
 One way to achieve this is by providing fraud and abuse updates.